Project-Sothea/Contingency/README.md

 4. In your IDE, configure the Python interpreter to use the virtual environment
 5. For initial setup, do `pip install -r requirements.txt`

+You can configure the database connection parameters in `columns.py`

 ### `Initialiser.py`
 Initialiser script that takes a CSV file of the application database and converts it to a usable Data Sheet by drs.
 Can assume formatting and values of the CSV file to be correct.